yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ## Exercise 4: Configure n-tier application and validate functionality

+Duration: 20 minutes

+In this exercise, you will create and configure a load balancer to distribute load between the web servers.

 ### Task 1: Create a load balancer to distribute load between the web servers

 1. In the Azure portal, select **+ Create a resource**, then **Networking** and **Load Balancer**.